Tony Schiavone: World Wrestling Federation (1989–1990)

 He was signed by Vince McMahon's WWF for a one-year contract from April 1989 through April 1990.
 During his time with the company, he was most notable for being the main play-by-play announcer for their SummerSlam 1989 and Royal Rumble 1990 pay-per-views alongside Jesse "The Body" Ventura.
-Other than Ventura (whom he would also frequently partner later in WCW), Schiavone commentated alongside others including Lord Alfred Hayes, Gorilla Monsoon, Hillbilly Jim, Rod Trongard, and Bobby "The Brain" Heenan.
+Other than Ventura (with whom he would also frequently partner later in WCW), Schiavone commentated alongside others including Lord Alfred Hayes, Gorilla Monsoon, Hillbilly Jim, Rod Trongard, and Bobby "The Brain" Heenan.
 Behind the scenes, Tony produced numerous home videos for Coliseum Video.

 Schiavone's family did not like living in Connecticut, so he accepted an offer from media mogul Ted Turner to work for World Championship Wrestling.
 He has remained on good terms with the McMahon family in the years since.
 Years after leaving the WWF he admitted that doing so was his biggest career mistake, and that he asked McMahon for his job back as soon as he realized what the Turner Broadcasting System had done to the former Jim Crockett Promotions upon acquiring it.
 McMahon turned him down, so that Schiavone would not have to move his young family again, but was open to working with him in the future.